 Local and distant tsunami

 A locally generated tsunami will follow a very strong felt earthquake or a long slow earthquake.

-Use the natural signs as our warning, self-evacuation is the only option.
+Use the natural warning signs, self-evacuation is the only option.

-If an earthquake is long or strong, get gone – long (one minute or longer) – strong (hard to stand up) – move quickly to higher ground or go inland.
+If it's long or strong, get gone – long (one minute or longer) – strong (hard to stand up) – move quickly to higher ground or go inland.

 If you can take a transistor radio you can listen for the all clear or otherwise you should wait 2 hours before returning home - if no tsunami has been generated.